 My Approach

-Across these different worlds, I’ve seen a consistent pattern: when people aren’t given the right conditions to engage, diversity becomes a surface concept — and inclusion becomes performative.
-When the process is designed well, real relationship becomes possible.
+Across these different worlds, I’ve noticed a consistent pattern: when people aren’t given the right conditions to engage, “inclusion” can become performative.
+When the process is designed with care — clear agreements, real voice, and attention to power — relationship and learning become possible.

 SDGs & Interculturalism